oauthstuff/draft-ietf-oauth-security-topics/documenthistory.md

    -22

+   * Merged section on phishing via AS into existing section on open redirectors

    -21

-   * Improve wording on phishing via AS
+   * Improved wording on phishing via AS

    -20